RahafH98/java-fundamentals/inheritance/inhertance2.md

 - [Classes](#classes)
 - [Testing](#testing)

-## Overview
+# Project Overview

-The project includes three main classes:
+This project includes three main classes:
 - `Shop`: Represents a shop with a name, description, and dollar sign count.
 - `Theater`: Represents a theater with a name and a list of movies.
 - `Review`: Represents a review with a body, author, stars, and the reviewed entity (Shop, Theater, or Restaurant).